-The highly effective vineyard training techniques are also applicable for small rows of vines in the garden, for fences and for freestanding espaliers.
-Especially noteworthy about vineyard training is the fact that usually the vines are trained with short trunks; that is, no elaborate stem framework is developed as is common in other training techniques.
+The highly effective vineyard training techniques are also applicable for small rows of vines in the garden, for fences, and for freestanding espaliers.
+Especially noteworthy about vineyard training is the fact that usually the vines are trained with short trunks; that is, no elaborate trunk/stem framework is developed as is common in other training techniques.

-In bygone times, every wine-growing region had its own typical training techniques.
-Vines were either grown as shrubs without any growth supports, or tied to wooden frames.
-Around 1900 the "Rhine-Hessian Training" became firmly established, a post and wire system using several horizontal parallel wires superimposed upon each other ("wire frame").
+In earlier times, every wine-growing region had its own typical training techniques.
+Vines were either left to grow as shrubs without any growth supports, or trellised to wooden frames in the vineyard.
+Around 1900, the "Rhine-Hessian Training" became firmly established, a post and wire system using several horizontal parallel wires superimposed upon each other ("wire frame").

-The vines are arranged in rows with the plants usually spaced at approx. 1.5m centres (for 2 canes per vine) or 0.8m (for 1 cane per vine).
-The trellis area, ie the space between the top and bottom wires, should be approx. 1m high, for smaller layouts in the garden min.
+The vines are arranged in rows with the plants usually spaced about 1.5m apart (for 2 canes per vine) or 0.8m (for 1 cane per vine).
+The trellis area, i.e., the space between the top and bottom wires, should be about 1m high; for smaller layouts in the garden- min.
 70cm.

 Selecting the correct training method is best done with professional advice.
-As an example, the bilateral cane training method as from the 2nd year is illustrated here.
-Please use also the information under 1st Year.
+As an example, the bilateral cane training method, as carried out in the 2nd year, is illustrated here.
+Please refer to the information under 1st Year grapevines.